 When drivers’ use cellphones behind the wheel, their risk of causing a crash increases by 66 percent.
 Cases involving distracted driving can often be complex and require a thorough investigation.
 Many times, distracted drivers will deny any wrongdoing after a crash, but an experienced Cleveland auto accident attorney can subpoena records from the driver’s mobile carrier, which will tell the real story.

 This evidence can be used to help you build a solid case against the driver and his or her insurance company.
-If you have been injured in an auto accident due to someone else’s negligent behavior, contact Landskroner Grieco Merriman, LLC to get started.
+If you have been injured in an auto accident due to someone else’s negligent behavior, contact Merriman Legal, LLC to get started.